 Some days I'd get ready for the day, others I'd slip into a cut-out T-shirt and lounge around all day—getting nothing done, feeling exhausted, and dipping into a depression.

 But when my kids started becoming less enthusiastic about going outside to play or doing, well, anything, I realized I wasn't being a very good role model.

 So, I stepped it up.

-And with nearly 3 years of consistency under my belt at this point, I'm excited to share this 5-part morning routine to help you conquer each day with intention.
+And with 4 years of consistency under my belt (with plenty of health and family life "distractions" to shake it), I'm excited to share this 5-part morning routine to help you conquer each day with intention—with purpose.

-Read on to take a leap toward more productive days and a stronger business (and life).
+Read on and take a leap toward more productive days, and a stronger business and life.

 Thing 1: Get Up (Even If You Feel Like Crap)

 After multiple surgeries within an 11-month span, I found that the days I stayed in bed—regardless of justification—I felt worse.

 My head was foggy, and I'd started exhibiting flu-like symptoms.